SignPath/Website-old/documentation/3_artifact_configuration.md

 ClickOnce signing, also called 'manifest signing', is a method used for ClickOnce applications and Microsoft Office Add-ins.

-ClickOnce signing applies to directories, not to individudal files.
+ClickOnce signing applies to directories, not to individual files.
 Therefore, you need to specify a `<directory>` element for this method.
 If you want to sign files in the root directory of a container, specify `path="."`.

 ```xml
 <artifact-configuration>